How long are dogs pregnant? Dog pregnancy & gestation

 Hormone Test

-Vets can test for the hormone relaxin, which is released from the placental tissue only during pregnancy.
+Vets can test for the hormone relaxin, which is released from the placental tissue only during pregnancy, however relaxin levels can remain elevated for several weeks even if there is pregnancy loss.
 This test is only reliable if done more than 30 days into the dog gestation period; tests taken before then can have a false negative.

 X-ray